GoogleChrome/developer.chrome.com/site/en/blog/storage-partitioning-deprecation-trial/index.md

 top-level frame before the third-party iframe that won't have partitioning applied is loaded.
-The `DisableThirdPartySessionStoragePartitioningAfterGeneralPartitioning` deprecation trial does not support third-party origin trials as the enrollee must have been the top-level site at some point in the lifetime of  given tab.
+The `DisableThirdPartySessionStoragePartitioningAfterGeneralPartitioning` deprecation trial does not support third-party origin trials as the enrollee must have been the top-level site at some point in the lifetime of the given tab.
 The guide to [troubleshooting Chrome's origin trials](/docs/web-platform/origin-trial-troubleshooting/) provides a full checklist for ensuring your token is correctly configured.